sdkng44/dota2-match-details-parser/README.md

 `dota2-match-details-parser` is a tool that allows you to download Dota 2 match details in CSV and JSON formats.
 It uses the OpenDota API to fetch detailed information about matches and provides multilingual support for various languages.

+## Prerequisites
+- Make sure you have [Node.js](https://nodejs.org/) installed on your machine.

 ## Important Notice
 To use this tool, your Steam ID profile must be set to public.
 Otherwise, the data cannot be retrieved.

 ## Installation
+You can install the project either by cloning the repository from GitHub or by using npm.

 ### From GitHub
 Follow these steps to install and set up the project: